alptheexplorer/epflLectureNotes/epflLectureNotes/semesterThree/computerNetworks/compNetworks.md

 ### Who owns the infrastructure?
 The internet infrastructre is owned by ISP(Internet service provider).
 However, there isn`t one global company that dominates the market.

+### Circuit vs packet switching
+In packet switching, the router waits for the whole packet of information to arrive and only then will it proceed to the transmission to the destination.
+Another difference is that the information may be sent immediately even if all the transimission capacity is taken, the information will simply get queued.
+In contrast, circuit switching which for isntance telecommunication networks use, first ensures the availability of a line and only then may the transmission occur.
+This is akin to how one is assured to find a place at a restaurant that requires reservations vs one that does not require nor accept any.